dagss/scidist/ideas.rst

 With Python packages, it is often the case that you depend on another package at run-time only.
-Adding the package as a hard run-time dependency is pointless; it would trigger a rebuild, but we know the result will be the same.
+Adding the package as a hard run-time dependency is overkill; it would trigger a rebuild whenever the dependency changes, but we know the result will be the same.

 So perhaps we need something to say "if you install ``joblib``, you want ``argparse`` as well, even if there is no explicit dependency in